danieljfarrell/DFColorWell/README.md

 An implementation of the colour well seen in Pages 5, Numbers 3 and Keynote 6.

-**I implemented this in an afternoon, this project is not a good example of beautiful code!** However, it is stable and reasonably efficient when redrawing.
-All custom drawing is done with NSBezierPath, the usual NSEvent methods (-mouseDown:, -mouseUp:, -mouseDrag) are implemented to keep track of the control's state and turn on or off different drawing options.
-Colours can be drag and dropped into or out of the colour well.
+All custom drawing is done with NSBezierPath (cached where possible), the usual NSEvent methods (-mouseDown:, -mouseUp:, -mouseDrag) are implemented to keep track of the control's state and turn on or off different drawing options.
+Colours can be dragged and dropped into or out of the colour well using the systems NSColorPanel.
 Delegate methods should be implemented to fill the popover grid with colour cells.

 Any improvements welcomed.